JakeCureton/Uni/README.md

 Preferences > Project > + > Search mysql-connector-python

+or in command prompt run:

+`pip3 install mysql-connector`

 - You also need a local [MySQL server](https://dev.mysql.com/downloads/mysql/).

 - Once installed, use a database tool such as [HeidiSql](https://www.heidisql.com/download.php) to connect to your MySQL server with root password you setup.